When should I hire an attorney after a car accident? If you are asking this question, you are not alone. Thousands of people ask it every month.

 Would the US would have made an offer if we did not sue.
 I will never know.

 It may have even been for the $125,000 that we ultimately received in litigation.
 But we sued because the US did not respond to us.
 It seemed like they were not taking the claim seriously.

 We were able to recover an additional $100,000 from the insurer for the rental car that the US Customs employee was driving.
 We also settled for $100,000 with the uninsured motorist (UM) insurance that our client purchased when he rented the vehicle.

 Our client was entitled to Personal Injury Protection (PIP) because he was putting parking receipt into his car when the car hit him.
 PIP paid the hospital $10,000 for billed charges.

-We settled a claim for $59,400 for man who surgery to a tendon in his ankle after he tripped and fell in a hole covered with grass overgrowth at a business condominium complex.
+I settled a claim for $59,400 for man who surgery to a tendon in his ankle after he tripped and fell in a hole covered with grass overgrowth at a business condominium complex.
 Prior to filing suit, the 2 liability insurers denied liability.

 Some past cases where the final offer was much less than we received after we filed a lawsuit.

 Settlement After Lawsuit: $210,000

 One case that required a lawsuit – in order to get fair value – was where my client fell off of a loose booth at Denny’s restaurant in Hallandale Beach, Florida.
 Travelers Insurance, the insurer for Denny’s franchisee, would not offer a penny more than $20,000 to settle the case.
 As soon as we filed suit, the adjuster doubled his offer to $40,000.
 We filed a lawsuit.
 After hotly contested litigation and several negotiations we settled for $210,000.